QwaserLi/DC-DeckBuilder/README.md

 There is a bug at the moment where after buying cards you might not draw the right amount of cards in the following turn.

-THIS PROJECT HAS BEEN DROPPED FOR PERSONAL REASONS.
+THIS PROJECT HAS BEEN DROPPED.